Published: 06 September, 2024 | Last updated:

 I work at a public high school and make 16k (approx. 2315 US$)with a housing allowance of 1500 (approx. 217 US$)which covers my rent.
 I work 14 class periods and have free time for private students, 8 of which are my co-worker’s children.

+How many teaching days a week is normal?
 4-5 days per week.

+What is the normal arrangement for holidays?
 Depends where you work.
 I have Jan/Feb free, paid half salary during these times.
 I also have half salary for the months of July and August, which again, I have free.

 Language schools vary, but typically hold classes all but the governmental days free.
 February, spring festival, is a week long event and often vacation days for language school teachers.